Search

 Theory of inherent characteristic determination:

-Fluid flowrate in a pipe line is controlled by the help of automated control value in modern industries.
-Extremely powered actuator and pneumatic singles by means of pressurized air, hydraulic etc allows the control room operator to open or partially open and close the valve.
-The amount of fluid passing through a valve at any time depends upon the opening between the plug and seat.
-Hence there is relationship between stem position, plug position and the rate of flow.
+The fluid flow rate in a pipeline is controlled with the help of automated control value in modern industries.
+Extremely powered actuators and pneumatic singles by means of pressurized air, hydraulic, etc allow the control room operator to open or partially open and close the valve.
+The amount of fluid passing through a valve at any time depends upon the opening between the plug and the seat.
+Hence there is a relationship between stem position, plug position and the rate of flow.
 The relation between the flow through the valve and the valve stem position (or lift) is called the valve characteristic.

 In general, the flow through a control valve for a specific fluid at a given temperature can be expressed as: Q = f1(L,p0,p1)

-Where, Q is volumetric flow rate, L is valve stem position or lift, and p0 and p1 are upstream and downstream pressures.
+Where Q is the volumetric flow rate, L is valve stem position or lift, and p0 and p1 are upstream and downstream pressures.

 The Inherent flow characteristic of control valve is the relation developed between the flow of fluid and the valve movement at constant pressure drop across the valve ( fixed upstream and downstream pressures).
-Hence, inherent characteristic is , Q = f2(L)
+Hence, the inherent characteristic is, Q = f2(L)

 It can also be written as m = Q/Qmax = f(L/Lmax )